geekyme/demo-react-hooks/README.md

 # demo-react-hooks

 A demo on how to use react hooks for everything.
-See website link above for demo.
+[DEMO](https://demo-react-hooks.now.sh/)

 A few examples are show cased here: